Huawei Cloud Deployment Manual

 ---|---|

 Launcher | A WEB application used for deploying and installing Guance.
-Follow the guided steps provided by the Launcher service to complete the installation and upgrade of Guance. |
+Follow the steps provided by the Launcher service to complete the installation and upgrade of Guance. |

-Operations Machine | A machine that has kubectl installed and is in the same network as the target Kubernetes cluster. |
+Operations Machine | A machine with kubectl installed, within the same network as the target Kubernetes cluster. |

-Installation Machine | A machine used to access the launcher service via a browser to complete the guided installation of Guance. |
+Installation Machine | The machine that accesses the launcher service via a browser to complete the guided installation of Guance. |

-kubectl | The command-line client tool for Kubernetes, installed on the operations machine. |
+kubectl | Kubernetes command-line client tool, installed on the operations machine. |

 1.3 Deployment Architecture¶